spotinst/help/src/docs/spot-connect/integrations/spot.md

 * Spot Account: Select a Spot account.
 * Elastigroup: Select Spot Elastigroup AWS
 * Terminate Instances: Select true or false to confirm whether this action will terminate the instance.
-* Decrement Target Capacity: Select Decrement capacity of target instances
+* Decrement Target Capacity: Select the decrement capacity of target instances
 * Draining timeout: Select the draining timeout (in seconds).

 ### Spot Ocean Cluster Copy VNG

-Use this action to create a new Virtual Node Group from an existing Spot Ocean Cluster VNG configuration.
+Use this action to create a new virtual node group from an existing Spot Ocean cluster VNG configuration.

 #### Input